Rebalance Logic

 Where:

-The collateral vault then releases this excess credit bringing down and making excess credit 0.
+The collateral vault then releases this excess credit bringing CLP down and making excess credit 0.

 Practically, due to precision issues, we can never bring it down exactly to 0.
 In that case, we always ensure the excess credit never goes negative.